Collection Development Policy

 • Spanish Language Collection: Books and audiovisual materials for Spanish speaking youth and adults

-Criteria for Material Selection
+Criteria for Material Selection:

-1. Merit of the individual item
+2. Merit of the individual item

-3. Currency, timeliness, and accuracy for non-fiction items
+3. Currency, timeliness, and accuracy of information

-7. Availability from standard publishers and vendors
+6. Availability from standard publishers and current library vendors

-8. Availability in PPLC libraries
+7. Availability in other PPLC member libraries

-9. Reviews from reputable professional sources
+8. Reviews from reputable professional sources

-11. Diversity of opinions and viewpoints
+10. Differing opinions and viewpoints

 Library materials are purchased from an approved library vendor for reasons of economy, consistency, and expediency.
 Library vendors are evaluated bi-annually to ensure best practices and cost effectiveness.